uphilip/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 You can only use two loops in your code
 You are not allowed to use switch
 You are not allowed to use any ternary operation
+9. Numbers have life; they're not just symbols on paper Write a function that prints an integer.

+Prototype: void print_number(int n);
+You can only use _putchar function to print
+You are not allowed to use long
+You are not allowed to use arrays or pointers
+You are not allowed to hard-code special values
+10. A dream doesn't become reality through magic; it takes sweat, determination and hard work Add one line to this code, so that the program prints a[2] = 98, followed by a new line.

+You are not allowed to use the variable a in your new line of code You are not allowed to modify the variable p
+You can only write one statement
+You are not allowed to use ,
+You are not allowed to code anything else than the line of expected line of code at the expected line Your code should be written at line 19, before the ;
+Do not remove anything from the initial code (not even the comments) and don’t change anything but the line of code you are adding (don’t change the spaces to tabs!)
+You are allowed to use the standard library